Wells Fargo's 'Jump into January' was grim start to the year

 The manager was fired for cause in February.

-"Jump into January" ended in 2013 and was replaced by another sales programme.
+"Jump into January" ended in 2013 and was replaced by another sales program.

 (Reporting by John McCrank; Editing by Carmel Crimmins and Muralikumar Anantharaman)